igorclark/vagrant-builds/debian/openresty+push-stream-module/README.md

 #### How does it work?

-It boots up and runs `bootstrap-scripts/ install-openresty+push-stream` as a provisioning file.
+It boots up and runs `bootstrap-scripts/install-openresty+push-stream` as a provisioning file.
 This does the following:

 - updates the OS and installs a bunch of utilities & prerequisites via `apt-get`